RoelCrabbe/RoelCrabbe/README.md

 # 👋 Hi, I'm Roel Crabbe

-I'm a junior developer specializing in building fullstack apps with **TypeScript** and **React**.
-I thrive on learning, experimenting, and turning mistakes into lessons.
+Junior Fullstack Developer specializing in TypeScript and React.
+Passionate about building modern web applications and continuously learning new technologies.
 Welcome to my GitHub!

 ---